-Examination-related forms, including thesis approval forms, are available on the Faculty webpage here: https://resources.orinst.ox.ac.uk/forms
+Examination-related forms, including thesis approval forms, are available on the Faculty webpage here.

-Word Limits
+Word Limit

-Your submissions should not exceed the word limit given in your Examination Regulations and rubrics - including text and footnotes/endnotes but excluding appendices and bibliography.
+Your submissions should not exceed the word limit given in your Examination Regulations and rubrics.
+The word count includes text and footnotes/endnotes but excludes appendices and bibliography.

-General Guideline for Thesis Writers
+General Guidelines for Thesis Writers

 Further guidance and more information about formatting can be found in the General Guidelines for Thesis Writers.
-Examples of MPhil and MSt/MSc theses are available on the 'Exams and Assessment Information' site on Canvas or from the Weston Library and can be searched on SOLO (Search Oxford Libraries Online).
-Some theses awarded a distinction are eligible to be deposited to the Bodleian Library.
-Should your thesis be eligible, you will be contacted regarding the procedure after your results are released.
+Examples of MPhil and MSt/MSc theses are available on the 'Exams and Assessment Information' site on Canvas.
+The Bodleian Libraries also holds many MPhil theses and these can be searched for on SOLO.
+Please check the Bodleian's information here to help you search for an Oxford thesis.
+Some theses awarded a distinction are eligible to be deposited to the Bodleian, and should your thesis be eligible, you will be contacted regarding the procedure after your results are released.